The right of the people to rebel

 The federal government must make regulations that can be applied across every state in the same way.

-Money given to states unconditionally
+Money that is given to states unconditionally.

 A White House budget resolution

 The United States Senate

 Restricts the ability of Congress to establish an army or navy.